 Study items to be considered include, but are not limited to:

-– General principles that could be used to establish methodologies to assess the use of ICT as well as the impact of ICT on city sustainability.
+– General principles that could be used to establish methodologies to assess the use of ICT as well as the impact of ICT on city smartness and sustainability.

 – Smart Sustainable Cities Index for worldwide use across countries and regions.

-– Usefulness of different methodologies (measurement, statistics sampling, case studies, etc.) with respect to different countries and regions.
+– Usefulness of different methodologies (measurement, statistics sampling, case studies, best practices, etc.) with respect to different countries and regions.

 – Best methods for collecting reliable data, accounting for the evolution of that data over time.